voytek/AI-READI-Bootcamp/README.md

 * Learn the basics of machine learning in Python: linear and logistic regression, dimensionality reduction, clustering, decision trees, back propagation learning.

 ## Planned Readings:
-All of the below readings are available on the class GitHub page at:
+All of the below readings are available on the Bootcamp Readings page [here](https://github.com/voytek/AI-READI-Bootcamp/tree/main/Readings):

 * Berisha _et al._, Digital medicine and the curse of dimensionality, _npj Digital Medicine_ 2021
 * Ezer & Whitaker, Data science for the scientific life cycle, _eLife_ 2019